 Giving children high-quality materials sends a message.
 It’s not enough to say, “I think your work is important.”
 If I give my children cheap paper and paint, what can they produce?
 Muddy-colored paintings that dry and flake off cheap, thin paper that tears easily.
-My mouth is saying “Your work is important” but the materials are saying “Your work is not important.”
+My words are saying “Your work is important” but the materials are saying “Your work is not important.”

 It’s true that you can’t just hand children a pile of expensive paper and a basket of high-quality markers and walk away without a backward glance.
-You need to convey your respect for the materials, and teach the children how to use them properly and put them away so they’ll be good for next time.
+You need to convey your respect for the materials and show children how to use them properly and put them away so they’ll be good for next time.

-The youngest children in our classroom — just-turned three’s — were capable of washing out their paintbrushes and palettes and putting them away.
+The youngest children in our classroom — just-turned-three-year-olds — were capable of washing out their paintbrushes and palettes and putting them away.
 Age is no excuse for not taking care of your materials.

 It’s also valuable to teach children when it’s appropriate to use “regular” paper and when an artwork deserves the better, more expensive paper.
 The lowest-quality paper I can accept is copy paper — not too expensive at 500 sheets for a few dollars.
 We use copy paper to make marker drawings, pencil drawings, mini-books, etc. We go through a lot of it.
-But we also have watercolor paper, heavy paper for painting with tempera and acrylics, charcoal, and ink.
-Children can learn to use regular paper for sketching, everyday drawing, and etc., and use the best paper for their best work.
+But we also have watercolor paper, large loose sheets of drawing paper, and heavy paper for painting with tempera and acrylics, charcoal, and ink.
+Children can learn to use regular paper for sketching, everyday drawing, and early drafts and use the best paper for their best work.
 Talking with them about their intentions before they work can help them decide which is appropriate.
 You can also encourage them to pull out the good paper after they’ve done several renditions of a drawing on regular paper.